richonguzman/APRS_BBS_GROUP_MESSAGES_STATION/README.md

 - **"UP *GROUPX* *MessageText*"** ---(*Explanation*: update/send *MessageText* to all Stations subscribed to *GroupX*) ---> *ANSWER* : "UPDATE *GroupX* | *MessageText*".
 This will generate a message to all subscribed stations to *GroupX* which will get a copy of the original message but won't send a copy to the creator of the original message.

 NOTE: I will retain the power to create or delete any group to retain a little control over bad ussage of this station.
+So write me over **Issues** here on github to create a requested group for testing.

 -----
 ### CONTACT ME